-The Group's working capital, being current assets less current liabilities has decreased from \$874,884 in 2018 to \$212,825 in 2019, principally due to ongoing exploration expenditure and acquisition and operating costs of the Oropesa Tin Project.
+The Group's working capital, being current assets less current liabilities has decreased from \$212,825 in 2019 to (\$1,433,783) in 2020, principally due to ongoing exploration expenditure, acquisition and operating costs of the Oropesa Tin Project and \$1,250,000 loan outstanding to Chairman Andy Greig.

-Treasury policy
+Treasury Policy

 The Group does not have a formally established treasury function.
 The Board is responsible for managing the Group's finance facilities.
-The Group does not currently undertake hedging of any kind and is not directly exposed to material currency risks.
+The Group does not currently undertake hedging of any kind.

-Liquidity and funding
+Liquidity and Funding

-Following the establishment of the loan facility, the Group has sufficient funds to finance its operations and exploration activities, and to allow the Group to take advantage of favourable business opportunities, not specifically budgeted for, or to fund unforeseen expenditure.
+Following the recently completed capital raising in August 2020 and the existing loan facility, the Group has sufficient funds to finance its operations and exploration activities, and to allow the Group to take advantage of favourable business opportunities, not specifically budgeted for, or to fund unforeseen expenditure.
+Of the \$1,250,000 loan outstanding to Director Andy Greig, \$500,000 will be converted to equity.